nicklafferty/craftycody/content/crafts/diy-simple-updated-bathroom-cabinets.md

 Time to put everything back together.
 I found it easier to put the hinges on the doors first, then attach them back to the vanity.
 Either way, it can be a pill and I've always hated hanging doors of any size.

 Without that much work, you've got new bathroom cabinets!
 This is also incredibly budget-friendly.
+Next, I'm going to be tackling the countertop.